tedneward/Azgaarnoth/Classes/Shaman/Flames.md

 At any time, you can take an action to dismiss the flames that you have bound into an object, causing it to disappear in a harmless flash of fire.
 An object also disappears if it suffers noticeable structural damage.
 Otherwise, objects created by this feature last indefinitely.
 You can maintain a number of objects equal to your Charisma modifier.
 If you attempt use this feature to create an object that would exceed this limit, you can choose to dismiss one of your older objects.
 If you do not, the attempt fails.

 This feature cannot be used to create creatures or magic items.
-You also can’t use it to create items that normally require a high degree of craftsmanship, such as jewelry, weapons, glass, or armor, unless you have proficiency with the type of artisan’s tools used to craft such objects.
-Using any material created by this feature as a spell’s material component causes that spell to fail.
+You also can't use it to create items that normally require a high degree of craftsmanship, such as jewelry, weapons, glass, or armor, unless you have proficiency with the type of artisan's tools used to craft such objects.
+Using any material created by this feature as a spell's material component causes that spell to fail.